malika16/restaurant-picker-app/restaurant-picker-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a web application designed and built to meet the following requirements:

-1.A user can initiate a session and invite others to join it.
-2.Other users who have joined the session may submit a restaurant of their choice.
-3.All users in the session are able to see restaurants that others have submitted.
-4.The user who initiated the session is able to end the session.
-    a.
-At the end of a session, a restaurant is randomly picked from all submitted restaurants.
-All users in the session are then able to see the picked restaurant.
-    b.
-A user should not be able to join a session that has already ended.

 ## Getting Started

 To run the Restaurant Picker App locally, follow these steps: